 One prominent issue with all things made from fibreglass are the hairline cracks which appear over time due to use, they often don’t cause any structural issues or leaks, but they don’t look beautiful and your beautiful smooth surface we mentioned before will be ruined.

 With this in mind, it is always best to do your research and ensure you are aware of all warranty cover offered on every part of your pool.

 Wooden pools are also quick and easy to install, although they require onsite construction this process is relatively quick and can even be done by avid DIY’ers who fancy that extra challenge, this means that it can be done at your own pace and therefore budget.

 They come in all shapes and sizes and offer a solution for all budgets, many come as packages with heating, filtration and covers so there are no hidden extra costs.
 The wood finish offers a subtler finish if you do not want your pool to dominate your garden.

 Unlike other above ground pools, they are hard wearing and extremely durable, providing you with years of swimming fun and relaxation.

-Unlike other in-ground pools the overall cost is far less, most wooden pools can be placed above ground, semi submerged or fully submerged depending on what style you want.
+Unlike other in-ground pools, the overall cost is far less, most wooden pools can be placed above ground, semi-submerged or fully submerged depending on what style you want.

-Wooden pools offer more flexibility in use by combining a swimjet system to extend your swimming space, so if size is an issue simply opt for an exercise pool kit and you can swim for as long as you like without needing to turn and do laps.
+Wooden pools offer more flexibility in use by combining a swimjet system to extend your swimming space, so if the size is an issue simply opt for an exercise pool kit and you can swim for as long as you like without needing to turn and do laps.